Carissa Yip: 2023–2025

 In 2023, she qualified for the FIDE Women's World Cup and won her first-round match, but was eliminated in the second round.
 Also in 2023, Yip won the silver medal in the FIDE World Junior Girls Championship.
 On October 17, 2023, Yip won the U.S. Women's Championship with a score of 8.5/11.
 In December 2023, Yip won the Junior Open at the North American Junior Championships, and received her first grandmaster norm due to her performance there.

 In 2024, she won the individual gold and the team bronze playing on Board 2 at the women's event at the 45th Chess Olympiad.
 Yip had the highest individual score in the tournament of 10 out of 11 with a performance rating of 2634.

 Also in 2024, she won her third US Women's Championship, winning her first 8 games and inviting comparisons to Bobby Fischer's legendary 11–0 performance in 1964.

 In June 2025, Yip overcame a poor start (1.5/4) to win the Cairns Cup, winning the next four games and drawing Alice Lee in the final round to secure her second GM norm with a performance rating of 2614.

-Yip claimed her 4th US Women's title in October 2025.
+Yip claimed her 4th US Women's title in October 2025, becoming one of only 4 women to win 3 straight US Championships.
 Despite losing her first match vs. Atousa Pourkashiyan, Yip finished with a final score of 8/11, including a stretch of scoring 6.5/7 to finish out the tournament.

-Yip becomes one of only 4 women to win 3 straight US Championships.
+2026

+She won the Tata Steel Chess India 2026's Women's Blitz section by scoring 10½/18 and defeating Vantika Agrawal in the tiebreaks in early January 2026.

+In July 2026, she won the rapid segment of the WR Women's Chess Tour - Americas 2026.

+In August 2026 she and Bibisara Assaubayeva tied for third place in the Cairns Cup.